ORTHOPLASTY™ is a disposable device for treating subchondral bone lesions.

 no preparation needed

-Hardening in wet envitonment only: no time pressure during application
+Hardening in the wet environment only: no time pressure during application

-Truly biologic: composed by a micro-crystalline, calcium deficient hydroxyapatite – major bone constituent
+Truly biologic: composed of a microcrystalline, calcium-deficient hydroxyapatite – major bone constituent

 Radio-opaque paste: clearly visible under fluoroscopy and X-rays